How to Install PHP-Imagick on Ubuntu 26.04, 24.04 and 22.04

 ii php8.5-imagick 3.8.0-3ubuntu1 amd64 Provides a wrapper to the ImageMagick library

-Use PHP’s module information view when you need to confirm the extension version and the ImageMagick library it is linked against.
+Use PHP’s module information view when you need to confirm the extension version and the ImageMagick library linked behind it.

 php --ri imagick | sed -n '1,8p'